L

 The least flycatcher has a wingspan of 7.9 inches.

-The least flycatcher is the smallest species of Empidonax in the eastern region of North America.
+The Least Flycatcher is the smallest species of Empidonax in the eastern region of North America.
 Adults grow to be between 4.7 and 5.5 inches and weigh between 0.3 and 0.8 ounces.
 Their wingspan measures an average of 7.9 inches.

 Least flycatchers tend to gather in large flocks within the forest.
-They tend to be rather vocal, spending the summer months singing as fly from perch to perch.
+They tend to be rather vocal, spending the summer months singing as they fly from perch to perch.

 Migration Pattern and Timing